wavefrontHQ/docs/pages/doc/integrations_vrops.md

 sidebar: doc_sidebar
 published: true
 permalink: integrations_vrops.html
-summary: Understand setup and vRealize Operations integration limitations and caveats.
+summary: Understand the setup and the vRealize Operations integration v1 limitations and caveats.
 ---
 [VMware vRealize Operations](https://www.vmware.com/products/vrealize-operations.html) delivers intelligent operations management with application-to-storage visibility across physical, virtual, and cloud infrastructures.
 Using policy-based automation, operations teams automate key processes and improve the IT efficiency.

-The vRealize Operations integration is a full-featured native integration, that offers agentless data ingestion of vRealize Operations metric data, as well as predefined dashboards.
+The vRealize Operations integration is a full-featured native integration that offers agentless data ingestion of vRealize Operations metric data, as well as a predefined dashboard.

+{% include important.html content="The vRealize Operations integration v1 is the first version of this integration and currently fetches only vCenter Server adapter resources, such as Cluster Compute Resource and Datastore.
+We will add more features to this integration in future releases." %}

 ## How to Register a vRealize Operations Integration